anubhajasoria/user-panel-demo/README.md

 - Edit other details except for username (username is currently editable)
 - Validations (would be added using yup and formik)

-Note: It can be added easily if I spend more time on this project,
+Note: It can be added easily if I spend more time on this project.

+Steps to run:

+- npm install
+- npm run dev